15 Great Fitting Room Design Tips

 To ensure that you have tidy fitting rooms at all times, you should institute regular cleaning routines both at the end of each day and in between customers.

-- In between customers: Remove all clothes from a previous try-on and any miscellaneous items and trash that a customer might have forgotten or dropped.
+- In In-between customers: Remove all clothes from a previous try-on and any miscellaneous items and trash that a customer might have forgotten or dropped.
 This will ensure that new shoppers have a fresh space to come into and there is no evidence of prior use.

-- End of day cleaning: At the end of each day, fitting rooms should be completely clean, mirrors should be wiped down, and all fitting surfaces should be sanitized.
+- End-of-day cleaning: At the end of each day, fitting rooms should be completely clean, mirrors should be wiped down, and all fitting surfaces should be sanitized.
 Your fitting rooms are more mess- and dirt-prone than other zones, so a thorough cleaning each day will ensure that they stay fresh day over day.

-Your end of day fitting room cleaning is also a great time to look for signs of theft.
+Your end-of-day fitting room cleaning is also a great time to look for signs of theft.
 Shoplifters will often use the privacy of fitting rooms to remove security tags and prices from products, so check for these items to detect signs of stealing.

-13. Lower Your Music
+14. Lower Your Music

 To make it easy for shoppers to chat between rooms and discuss pieces as they try on, you should keep your music lowered in your fitting areas, compared to the rest of your store.
-For larger stores with fitting rooms removed from the rest of the shopping space, this is easy—just adjust your music for the fitting rooms zone or don’t play any at all.
+For larger stores with fitting rooms removed from the rest of the shopping space, this is easy—just adjust your music for the fitting room zone or don’t play any at all.

 For stores where your fitting rooms are within the shopping space, you will have to think harder about how to get the volume lower in the fitting rooms.
 In my store, we strategically placed our speakers away from the fitting rooms to help the try-on zone stay quieter, but you might also use a sound system where you can adjust your volume for different areas.